NTUEE-ESLab/2019-MotionDetect/README.md

   Javier flew back.
 Distance working now.
   - log 1.12
   Installing PyTorch in Pi, which took me a whole day and night.
-  Model trained over 225 sets of data we took on 1.10.
+Also, Model trained over 225 sets of data we took on 1.10.
 Model tested over 25 random picks of sets of data.
 Model accuraccy: 70%.
-  Test.py prepared for predicting the kind of movement on the Pi.
+We also prepared `Test.py` prepared for predicting the kind of movement on the Pi.